ijonglin/teclast-f5-ubuntu-finalizer/README.md

 TODO: Create a single Makefile to drive all the modifications on a given system

-### BIOS Settings
+### BIOS Settings (/bios)
 Quick Notes: Key bios setting are:

-* Choose the optimized defaults as baseline.
+* Choose the optimized defaults to set baseline settings.
-* To turn on the Low S0 State (which disables S3) in the Advanced -> RC ACPI Settings.
+* To turn off the Low S0 State (which disables S3) in the Advanced -> RC ACPI Settings.

-TODO: Take pictures of all the BIOS screens.
+* To turn off the EC Power Notifications in the Advanced -> RC ACPI Settings.

+Pictures of all the BIOS screens of my current bios settings added into this subdirectory.
+Note that bios settings are lost when battery is drained.

 ### Linux Kernel (/kernel)
-Will post the required patch that seems stable for me in the contents of the kernel subdirectory.
-The base pull can be gotten directly from the git.kernel.org mainline tag.
-Will try to move it forward to the latest versions when possible.
-Happy to try to get fixes integrated, if they pass muster.
+Follow the README.md in the /kernel subdirectory.
+There is Makefile-driven build that produces a Debian Package (.dpkg) artifact that can be used to upgrade the kernel on vanilla Ubuntu 20.04 install.
+The package is built directly from the git.kernel.org mainline tag.

 The magical pieces of information that you need are as follows:

+Ubuntu 20.04
+* Current mainline tag kernel to patch that works with Ubuntu 20.04 is : __v5.5__
+   * origin	git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git (fetch)
+   * origin	git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git (push)
+* NO kernel patches are required.
+   * Note that the v5.4.0 Ubuntu Linux works, but may have i915 stability bug.
+* ONLY changes required in .config
+   * CONFIG_ACPI_CUSTOM_DSDT_FILE="Location of the custom DSDT file"
+       * The DSDT override file is in /dsdt/DSDT-TECLAST-F5-2020-06-16.hex
+   * CONFIG_ACPI_CUSTOM_DSDT=y

+Ubuntu 18.04.3
-* Current mailnine tag kernel to patch that works with Ubuntu 18.04 is : __v5.1.0-rc7__
+* Current mainline tag kernel to patch that works with Ubuntu 18.04 is : __v5.1.0-rc7__
    * origin	git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git (fetch)
    * origin	git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git (push)
 * Mutex locking patch is available in /kernel